vialer/vialer-js/docs/src/topics/publish.md

 ### Store credentials
 Deployment to the Firefox and Chrome store is automated.
 In order to deploy to either one, you first need to fill in API credentials in `.vialer-jsrc`.
-For Firefox, fill in the `apiKey` and `apiSecret` from the [API key](https://addons.mozilla.org/nl/developers/addon/api/key/) management page.
-For Chrome, the initial setup requires an `extensionId`, `clientId`, `clientSecret` and a `refreshToken`.
+For Chrome, the required store credentials are `extensionId`, `clientId`, `clientSecret` and `refreshToken`.
 See this [manual](https://github.com/DrewML/chrome-webstore-upload/blob/master/How%20to%20generate%20Google%20API%20keys.md) on how to lookup these fields.
 Check the Google [developer dashboard](https://chrome.google.com/webstore/developer/dashboard?) for the newly published plugin's status.
 The plugin will generally be updated to all users within several hours, when the browser checks for extension updates.
 You can [manually override](https://developer.chrome.com/apps/autoupdate#testing) this behaviour in Chrome to see if the new version is updated correctly.

+For Firefox, fill in the `apiKey` and `apiSecret` from the [API key](https://addons.mozilla.org/nl/developers/addon/api/key/) management page.
 The Mozilla WebExtension release process is partly automated, but also has random manual reviews.
 Checkout the [Mozilla developer dashboard](https://addons.mozilla.org/nl/developers/addon/vialer/versions) for the release status.
 You can contact an AMO-editor on [irc](irc://mozilla.org/%23amo)